-This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight.
-(Plant-based and gluten-free)
+This creamy polenta with mushroom ragù is fancy enough for guests, but doable on a weeknight.
+(Vegan and gluten-free.)

 I’m a big fan of polenta, and yet, I’ve been shying away from it in recent years.
 You see, typically polenta is made with a ton of dairy (butter and cheese) and I just couldn’t imagine it being rich and vegan.